From 1 April 2015 East London NHS Foundation Trust (ELFT) will

-University NHS Foundation Trust.
-The
+University NHS Foundation Trust (SEPT) are:

 The Early Intervention Team works with people between the ages